GREEKC/hackathon-marseille/project_descriptions/interfacing_ReMap/README.md

 - Basic REST interface for ReMap2020
 - Basic Documentation of REST code

+## Entry points
+-  1 Entry point - ReMap classic
+ -- TF (list all the TF) (by species)
+ -- Biotype (by species)
+ -- GSE dataset ID (by species)
+ -- For a given TF, give me all datasets, and then get the peaks (BED)

+Output: Return a BED (not gzipped?) - plain text
+Limit requests per seconds (20 requests /second)

+- 2 Entry points
+ -- Genomic range query
+ -- need to try mongodb

+Output: BED

 ## Expected attendees
  - Benoit Ballester
  - Aziz Kan